Skeli789/Unbound-Cloud/README.md

     - `MoveData.json`: Add the move details for any custom moves you have in your hack.
     - `MoveNames.json`: Add the move names for any custom moves you have in your hack.

+1. In `src/MainPage.js`, find the `SUPPORTED_HACKS` array and add the version of your hack that's supported.

+1. In `src/PokemonUtil.js`, add imports for your hack at the top of the file below the data for the latest hack.
+E.g.
+    ```js
+    //Your Hack Data
+    import YourHackBaseStats from "./data/yourhack/BaseStats.json";
+    import YourHackMoves from "./data/yourhack/Moves.json";
+    import YourHackItems from "./data/yourhack/Items.json";
+    import YourHackBallTypes from "./data/yourhack/BallTypes.json";
+    ```

+    And in the `GAME_IDS_TO_DATA` object, link the imported files below the data for the latest hack.
+E.g.
+    ```js
+    "yourhack":
+    {
+        "baseStats": YourHackBaseStats,
+        "moves": YourHackMoves,
+        "items": YourHackItems,
+        "ballTypes": YourHackBallTypes,
+    },
+    ```

 1. Add a save file for your hack under `server/pytests/data/saves/yourhack.sav`.
 Ideally, every Box should be full.

 1. In `server\pytests\test_Integrated.py`, add tests for your hack.
 Copy the existing tests that start with the following names: